-Build a re-creation of an historic Altair 8800 computerDesigned by Adwater & Stir, Ships from United States of America
+Build a re-creation of an historic Altair 8800 computerDesigned by Adwater & Stir in United States of America

 …is of little use to you?
 Do you long for the days of your youth when computers were new, and exciting (and perhaps useful only to those with the “know how”?)
 Or maybe the early days of computers were before you were even born, and you simply want to know what the big deal was?
 Or maybe you’re like me, a mere child when you first heard the notion that people could actually have a computer in their very own home!